Asahikawa Freeride Tour Overview

 What If I’m Traveling Solo?

-The accommodation for this tour is Single Rooms i.e. you have your own private room for the tour.
+All guests stay in Single Rooms i.e. you have your own private room for the tour.
 About 99% of our guests are traveling solo, so you’ll be in good company.
 Our groups generally mix well due to a shared interest in snowboarding and an eagerness to explore all that Japan has to offer.

 How Many People In My Group?